ullmark/hashids.net/README.md

 ### Decoding a single id

-By default, Decode and DecodeLong will return an array. if you need to decode just one id you can use the following helper functions:
+By default, Decode and DecodeLong will return an array.
+If you need to decode just one id you can use the following helper functions:

 ```C#